DGL Supplement for Gut Health

 Liquorice has been used for around a century to combat peptic and gastric ulcers.
 Our extract of deglycyrrhizinated liquorice root, or our DGL supplement, offers the benefits of whole liquorice but without the side effects of glycyrrhizic acid, such as hypertension, edema, and headaches.

-Benefits of DGL Supplements
+Benefits of our DGL Supplement

 Liquorice has properties that increase the production of prostaglandins in endothelial cells in the stomach, resulting in a cytoprotective effect on the gastric mucosa.